Tessmore/formbuilder/README.md

 Formbuilder
 ===========

-Dynamic 'twitter bootstrap' form generator parsed on text input, heavily inspired by http://efbe.arc90.com/636775123b36e74524a1837e58a92c8eb08456ef and a little bit of markdown.
+Dynamic 'twitter bootstrap' form generator parsed on text input, inspired by http://efbe.arc90.com/636775123b36e74524a1837e58a92c8eb08456ef

+## Examples

+### FAQ

+I want to write text
+> Use the symbol "=" at the start of a line and start typing.

+I want to add whitespacing
+> Two empty lines or three dashes "---" add whitespace.

+I need a dropdown
+> label text | select
+> - Option a
+> - Option b

+I need a title
+> Use "#" at the beginning of the line

 ## Dependencies

 * jQuery
 * Twitter bootstrap css

 ## Usage

-Include the formbuilder script and initialize some element
+Include the formbuilder script and initialize a div.
+It will generate a textarea and preview for you.

     <div id="formbuilder"></div>